enasequence/read_docs/mod_03.rst

 .. _Step 1:

-Step 1: Select the sample checklist
+Step 1: Select A Sample Checklist
 ===================================

 Please see `Interactive Submission Options`_ for how to access this form.